Actors Who Were Fired And Replaced During Filming

 Lee Coleman

-Friday the 13th has never had a reputation for being what you'd call a star-making franchise.
-In a practical sense, the long-running movie series is less of an ongoing narrative and more of a kill delivery system, serving up audiences an assembly line of fresh-faced young actors to be skewered, smashed up, and slain by Jason Voorhees.
+"Friday the 13th" has never had a reputation for being what you'd call a star-making franchise.
+In a practical sense, the long-running film series is less of an ongoing narrative and more of a kill delivery system, serving up audiences an assembly line of fresh-faced young actors to be skewered, smashed up, and slain by Jason Voorhees.

-"He seemed a little uncomfortable," said writer-director Rob Hedden in the documentary Crystal Lake Memories, talking about the decision to recast.
-"The chemistry with him and the Rennie character wasn't quite there.
-Thank God for the producers, because they really said, 'There's a problem here, and if we don't correct it now, we're going to have a bigger problem.'"
+"He seemed a little uncomfortable," said writer-director Rob Hedden in the documentary "Crystal Lake Memories," talking about the decision to recast.
+"Thank God for the producers, because they really said, 'There's a problem here, and if we don't correct it now, we're going to have a bigger problem.'"
+Coleman only shot a few scenes before being replaced by Scott Reeves, thereby missing his chance to star in the worst "Friday the 13th" movie this side of "Jason X."

 Jean-Claude Van Damme

-Belgian actor Jean-Claude Van Damme was just on the cusp of coming into his own as the world-famous "Muscles from Brussels" when he landed a job opposite Arnold Schwarzenegger in 1987's Predator.
-It sounds like perfect casting, with the martial artist seeming like he'd be able to easily stand alongside the likes of Carl Weathers and Jesse Ventura in the 'roided-out action movie.
+Belgian actor Jean-Claude Van Damme was just on the cusp of coming into his own as the world-famous "Muscles from Brussels" when he landed a job opposite Arnold Schwarzenegger in 1987's "Predator."
+It sounded like perfect casting, with the martial artist seeming like he'd be able to easily stand alongside the likes of Carl Weathers and Jesse Ventura in the 'roided-out action movie.
 While that may be true, Van Damme was never up for a part on the special ops team — instead, he was meant to play the Predator itself.

-Steve Johnson, the special effects artist behind Predator's alien creature, described the movie's brief relationship with Van Damme as a hilarious comedy of errors, in which no party knew exactly what the other was expecting.
+Steve Johnson, the special effects artist behind the alien creature in "Predator," described the movie's brief relationship with Van Damme as a hilarious comedy of errors, in which no party knew exactly what the other was expecting.
 According to Johnson, no one had informed Van Damme that the role of the Predator was practically a glorified stunt man.
+"They wanted to just tell the guy to hop around like a frog and it was Jean-Claude Van Damme who had no idea what he was getting into," Johnson told the Stan Winston School.
+"He was just off the boat from Brussels.
+He thought he was going to show his martial arts abilities to the world."

 According to Johnson, Van Damme was furious and dispirited about spending the entire movie inside of a clunky, sometimes-ridiculous looking suit, and was replaced shortly into the production with Kevin Peter Hall.